 All domestic properties are shown in the Valuation List.
 The Assessor places every domestic property in a valuation band based on the capital value that the property would have had at April 1991 and in line with statutory assumptions.
 The construction of new building continues resulting in new entries being made to the Valuation List.
 Work also continues to review the bandings of properties which have sold and have been extended since they were last banded.
-There are now nearly 140,000 domestic properties on the Council Tax Valuation List in Central Scotland.
+As at 31 March 2019 there were 146,168 domestic properties on the Council Tax Valuation List in Central Scotland.